Rif War: Early stages

 As an outcome of the Treaty of Fez (1912) Spain gained possession of the lands around Melilla and Ceuta.
 In 1920, the Spanish commissioner, General Dámaso Berenguer, decided to conquer the eastern territory from the Jibala tribes, but had little success.
-The second-in-command was General Manuel Fernández Silvestre who commanded the eastern sector.
-Fernández Silvestre had spread out his troops out in 144 forts and blocaos from Sidi Dris on the Mediterranean across the Rift mountains to Annual and Tizi Azza and on to Melilla.
-A typical blocao held about dozen men while the larger forts had about 800 men.
+The second-in-command was General Manuel Fernández Silvestre, who commanded the eastern sector.
+Fernández Silvestre had spread out his troops out in 144 forts and blocaos from Sidi Dris on the Mediterranean across the Rift mountains to an annual and Tizi Azza and on to Melilla.
+A typical blocao held about a dozen men, while the larger forts had about 800 men.
 Fernández Silvestre, known for his boldness and impetuosity, had pushed his men too deep into the Rif mountains hoping to reach Alhucemas Bay without undertaking the necessary work to build a logistical support network capable of supplying his men out in the blocaos up in the Rif mountains.
 Krim had sent Fernández Silvestre a letter warning him not to cross the Amekran river or else he would die.
 Fernández Silvestre commented to the Spanish press about the letter that: "This man Abd el-Krim is crazy.
 I'm not going to take seriously the threats of a little Berber caid [judge] whom I had at my mercy a short time ago.
 His insolence merits a new punishment".
-Krim allowed Fernández Silvestre to advance deep into the Rif, knowing the Spanish logistics were in the words of the Spanish historian Jose Alvarez "tenuous" at best.
+Abd el-Krim allowed Fernández Silvestre to advance deep into the Rif, knowing the Spanish logistics were in the words of the Spanish historian Jose Alvarez "tenuous" at best.

 On 1 July 1921, the Spanish army in north-eastern Morocco under Fernández Silvestre collapsed when defeated by the forces of Abd el-Krim, in what became known in Spain as the disaster of Annual, some 8,000 soldiers and officers reported killed or disappeared out of some 20,000.
 The final Spanish death toll, both at Annual and during the subsequent rout that took Rifian forces to the outskirts of Melilla, was reported to the Cortes Generales as totaling 13,192.
 The Spanish were pushed back and during the following five years, occasional battles were fought between the two.
 The Rifian forces advanced to the east and captured over 130 Spanish military posts.